City of Palmerston is taking steps to protect the health and safety of our community during the rapidly evolving COVID-19 situation.

 - All Palmerston playgrounds and parks, including the Marlow Lagoon Dog Park.

-- Palmerston Library Community Training Rooms - bookings open for room hire to commence from Friday 5 June 2020.
+- Palmerston Library Community Training Rooms - book here.

-- Council Community Halls (Durack Art Centre and Driver Resource Centre) - bookings open for room hire to commence from Friday 5 June 2020.
+- Council Community Halls (Durack Art Centre and Driver Resource Centre) - book here.

 Please observe social distancing measures and public gathering restrictions while using these spaces.

 The Palmerston Library has reopened to the public, with a limit of 100 visitors in the Library at any one time in place, and a limit of 18 people in the Library foyer.
 Computer use will also be limited.

 Storytime sessions will be presented online on Tuesdays and Thursdays from 10.00am at City of Palmerston Library's Facebook page.
 Additional virtual and online service options for the community are being investigated, these will be detailed once implemented.